qteatime/kate/docs/installation.md

 - [Pre-built binaries](#pre-built-binaries) (available on Linux and Windows);
 - [Building from source](#building-from-source) (available on Linux and Windows);

-See the [compåatibility matrix](#compatibility-matrix) for all available options in each platform.
+See the [compatibility matrix](#compatibility-matrix) for all available options in each platform.

 > **NOTE:**<br>
 > The web version should be compatible with MacOS, ChromeOS, and other platforms with a modern browser.
 However those devices are not currently part of the testing pipeline.
 Once they are they will be added to the list, too.